lafleurdeboum/servicewall/README.md

 The firewall logs all that it drops.
 There's a log processor tool included ;
 try it with

-    # braise show logs
+    # braise show logs -w

-or
+    # braise show logs since NUMBER_OF_SECONDS

-    # braise show logs --with-hostnames --since NUMBER_OF_SECONDS
+    # braise show logs -w last NUMBER_OF_LATEST_HITS

-The `-w|--with-names` option lets it show hostnames.
+The `-w|--with-hostnames` option lets it show hostnames.
 This will let you see what services queries were dropped.
 Now if the service name begins with a `<` it means that it is the source that is operating the service, not the destination.
 It might be a packet that iptables failed to recognize as belonging to an